commonsguy/cwac-layouts/README.markdown

 Release Notes
 -------------
+- v0.4.2: updated for Android Studio 1.0 and new AAR publishing system
 - v0.4.1: updated Gradle, fixed manifest for merging, added `cwac-` prefix to JAR
 - v0.4.0: switched to `ViewTreeObserver` for more reliable updating; added `MirrorSink`
 - v0.3.0: migrated to support Gradle and publish an AAR artifact